openthread/openthread/src/cli/README.md

 ### csl period \<period\>

-Set CSL period in units of 10 symbols.
+Set CSL period in msec.
 Disable CSL by setting this parameter to `0`.

 ```bash
 > csl period 3000